 Each registered share entitles the holder to one vote at general meetings.
 Any shareholder may be represented in the shareholders' meeting by a legal representative, a person authorized in writing by him who need not be a shareholder, or by an independent proxy.
 At a virtual shareholders meeting, any shareholder may attend virtually or be represented by an independent proxy.
 See art.
 12 of the articles of association for further details https://ubx.io/3uEPx5u.

 According to the Swiss code of obligations, in case of a virtual shareholder's meeting, the Board must ensure that i) the identity of a participant is established, ii) the voting results are communicated instantly, iii) each participant can propose a motion and participate in the discussion and iv) the result of a vote cannot be falsified.

-As of 1.01.2023 pursuant to the modification of the Swiss code of obligations a shareholder representing at least 5% of the share capital or voting rights may convene a general assembly.
-As of 1.01.2023 a shareholder representing at least 0.5% of share capital or voting rights may request that an item be included in the agenda of a general meeting (see art.
+A shareholder representing at least 5% of the share capital or voting rights may convene a general assembly.
+A shareholder representing at least 0.5% of share capital or voting rights may request that an item be included in the agenda of a general meeting (art.
 699 CO).

-The request for convening a meeting and/or for placing an item on the agenda must be submitted in writing to the chair of the board of directors at least 45 days ahead of the shareholders' meeting by stating the items on the agenda and the motions to be introduced by the shareholders.
+The request for convening a meeting and/or for placing an item on the agenda must be submitted in writing to the chair of the Board at least 45 days ahead of the shareholders' meeting by stating the items on the agenda and the motions to be introduced by the shareholders.